 When’s the last time you had a vision exam?
 If you’re slow to answer or can’t remember, it’s likely time to schedule your next appointment.
 Getting comprehensive eye exams should be a regular occurrence.
 Vision exams can help your optometrist detect vision health issues, it can reveal important broad health information, and you can affirm that your eyesight is healthy.
-If you find that it’s in decline, you can take the necessary steps to fix it: like getting glasses or contacts.
+If you find that it’s in decline, you can take the necessary steps to fix it: getting glasses or contacts.
 But, first things first: you need to make an appointment with your optometrist.

 Need more reasons to jump on it?
 Here’s a bunch: